Weighted Parity-Check Codes for Channels with State and Asymmetric Channels: Introduction

 All the aforementioned works use some variants of the binning/subcodebook construction, where each message is associated with a subcodebook of input sequences (either randomly generated, or as a coset of a linear code in~\cite{Zamir2002Nested,barron2003duality}), and the encoder chooses an input sequence within the subcodebook close to the state sequence.
 The weighted codebook construction~\cite{li2021unified} eliminates the need of subcodebooks, and gives finite-blocklength and second-order error bounds sharper than previous finite-blocklength results in~\cite{verdu2012nonasymp,yassaee2013oneshot,watanabe2015nonasymp}.
 An intuitive reason is that the subcodebook construction forces the encoder to choose a sequence within the subcodebook (a non-fuzzy set), which may result in having a sequence far from the state sequence.
 In the weighted codebook construction, we have a fuzzy set instead, so the encoder can trade-off between choosing a high-weight sequence (higher likelihood of being chosen by the decoder) and a low-weight sequence (which may be closer to the state sequence) depending on the state.
 The downside is that the weighted codebook in~\cite{li2021unified} is unstructured.

-The weighted parity-check codes in this paper combine the advantages of the linear construction in~\cite{Zamir2002Nested,barron2003duality} and the weighted codebook in~\cite{li2021unified}, giving a structured code construction that provably achieves the capacity, and has good practical performance.
+The weighted parity-check codes in this paper combine the advantages of the linear construction~\cite{Zamir2002Nested,barron2003duality} and the weighted codebook~\cite{li2021unified}, giving a structured code construction that provably achieves the capacity, and has good practical performance.
 Experiment results show that our codes attain a smaller error rate compared to nested linear codes~\cite{Zamir2002Nested,barron2003duality}.
+Moreover, our codes can be applied on a sparse parity-check matrix in a manner similar to the low-density parity-check codes~\cite{gallager1962low,mackay1999good}, which allows the use of the belief propagation algorithm \cite{Kschischang2001, Loeliger2004,richardson_urbanke_2008} to improve the coding efficiency.

 Another application of our codes is to asymmetric channels (e.g. Z-channel), which arises in storage technologies such as flash memories~\cite{ahlswede2002unidirectional, klove2011systematic}.
 It was observed in~\cite{ghaddar2021lego} that a code for binary asymmetric channels can be obtained from a code for symmetric channels with state by setting the state sequence to zero.
 Our code can be applied to general (symmetric/asymmetric) channels with or without state, which is more general than~\cite{ghaddar2021lego} which applies only to the case where the distribution of the channel input conditional on the state is a binary symmetric channel.
 Compared to~\cite{padakandla2011nested} which is also general, our scheme does not require joint typicality encoding and decoding.
-Instead, it admits an encoding and decoding scheme with a simple product structure where belief propagation may be applicable.
+Instead, it admits an encoding and decoding scheme with a simple product structure where belief propagation can be applicable.